dotnet/crank/docs/getting_started.md

 To run the benchmark at least one agent instance needs to be running.
 It will run the service named  __application__ that will host the web application to benchmark, and the service name __load__ that will host the bombardier load generation.

-Ideally, services are deployed on distinct machines but for the sake of this tutorial as single agent is used.
+Ideally, services are deployed on separate machines but for the sake of this tutorial as single agent is used, and both the application and load generation will run locally.

 Open a shell and execute these command lines: